-- We serve more than seven million people across approximately 5,400 square miles – the communities of Cumbria, Lancashire, Greater Manchester, Merseyside and Cheshire.
+- We serve more than seven million people across approximately 5,400 square miles – the communities of Cumbria, Lancashire, Greater Manchester, Merseyside, Cheshire and Glossop (Derbyshire).

-- We make 1.5 million patient transport journeys every year for those who require non-emergency transport to and from healthcare appointments.
+- We make more than 1.3 million patient transport journeys every year for those who require non-emergency transport to and from healthcare appointments.

-- We deliver the NHS 111 service across the region for people who need medical help or advice, handling more than 1.5 million calls every year.
+- We deliver the NHS 111 service across the region for people who need medical help or advice, handling around 3.6 million calls every year.

 - We have over 1,000 emergency and non-emergency vehicles operating across the North West.

 - We have an annual budget of £473 million.

 Our headquarters is based in Greater Manchester but we’re spread all over the region with three emergency operations centres, three area offices, five NHS 111 sites, one support centre, two patient control rooms, two hazardous area response team (HART) buildings and more than 100 ambulance stations!